TrainingByPackt/Professional-Azure-SQL-Database-Administration-Second-Edition/README.md

 [![GitHub stars](https://img.shields.io/github/stars/TrainingByPackt/Professional-Azure-SQL-Database-Administration-Second-Edition.svg)](https://github.com/TrainingByPackt/Professional-Azure-SQL-Database-Administration-Second-Edition/stargazers)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/TrainingByPackt/Professional-Azure-SQL-Database-Administration-Second-Edition/pulls)

-# Professional-Azure-SQL-Database-Administration-Second-Edition
+# Professional Azure SQL Database Administration Second Edition
  Equip yourself with the skills required to manage and maintain data on the Cloud.

 Azure SQL Database is the cloud version of SQL Server.
 It differs in terms of management, maintenance and administration.
 It’s important to know how to administer SQL Database so that you can get the most out of the features that it provides.
 This course addresses different management aspects of an Azure SQL Database such as migration, backup and restore, pricing, security, scalability, monitoring and performance optimization, high availability, and disaster recovery.

-# What will you learn
+# What You Will Learn

 * Understand Azure SQL Database Configuration and Pricing options
 * Provision a new SQL Database or Migrate an existing On-Premise SQL Server database to Azure SQL Database